GetUSB.info Logo

 How Does USB Copy Protection Work?

-In this article we will detail how the Nexcopy USB copy protection solution works.
+In this article we will detail how USB copy protection solutions work from a Southern California company named Nexcopy.
 Before we start there are important definitions we must all agree upon.
 As in today’s market place there are multiple vendors using the wrong definitions to explain copy protection.

 Copy protection is different than encryption; although copy protection does use a form of encryption in the overall solution.